No One Is Infrastructure

 The question, not the doctrine

-Vilhelm Hammershøi, Interior with a Woman at a Piano, 1901.
-Statens Museum for Kunst, Copenhagen.
+Vilhelm Hammershøi, Interior with Woman at Piano, Strandgade 30, 1901.
+Private collection.

 I mentioned aponism at the start as an abandoned project.
-This is the part of it I still think was trying to say something true.
+This is the part of it I still think was trying to say something true: not that the world needed a new doctrine, perfect synthesis, or single conversion, but that a question travels across these practices.

-The animal is made available to the farm; the worker, to production; the citizen, to the state.
-The person whose body can be made reproductive is made available to family, nation, or economy.
-The political victim is made available to the cause.
-The future person is imagined in advance as available to the fantasy that our systems must continue.
+The animal is made available to the farm; the worker, to production; the administratively claimed subject, to the state; the reproductive body, to family, nation, or economy; the political victim, to the cause; the future person, to the fantasy that our systems must continue.

 Different harms, different histories, different remedies.
 But the same question returns: